whyrsm/BelajarShafa/RAILWAY_DEPLOYMENT.md

    - Look at the full error message in Railway build logs
    - Ensure all dependencies are in `package.json`
    - Verify Node.js version compatibility

+#### Node.js Version Error / "Prisma only supports Node.js versions 20.19+"
+This error occurs when Railway uses Node.js 18 instead of Node.js 20.

+**Solutions:**
+1. **Use Dockerfile (Recommended):**
+   - The `server/railway.json` is configured to use Dockerfile which explicitly uses Node.js 20
+   - Make sure Root Directory is set to `server` in Railway settings
+   - Railway will use the Dockerfile which has `FROM node:20-slim`

+2. **Verify Builder Settings:**
+   - In Railway service settings, go to "Settings" → "Build & Deploy"
+   - Ensure "Builder" is set to "Dockerfile" (not Nixpacks)
+   - If using Nixpacks, it should detect Node.js 20 from `nixpacks.toml` and `.nvmrc`

+3. **Check package.json engines:**
+   - Both `server/package.json` and `client/package.json` have `engines` field specifying Node.js 20
+   - Railway should respect this, but Dockerfile is more reliable

 ## Manual Build Commands (if needed)